malthe/ugandasms/docs/apps.rst

 Django app::

-  "reporter"
+  "register"

-The *reporter* app allows mobile users to register themselves as reporters using one or more devices/handsets.
+The *register* app allows mobile users to register themselves as reporters using one or more devices/handsets.

 Forms
 ~~~~~

-.. automodule:: reporter.models
+.. automodule:: register.models

   .. autoclass:: Registration